 Pigs really enjoy garden vegetables.
 It’s good for them and we think it gives their pork a wonderful flavour.

-There is your time and labour involved in growing an Animal Garden, there is no way around that.
-However for putting in the time you can grow quite a bit of your Animal Feed for the cost of the seeds.
+There is labour involved in growing an Animal Garden, there is no way around that.
+But, if you put in the time you can grow your own animal feed for the cost of the seeds.

 Come late Fall just prior to butchering, let your pigs into the Animal Garden.
 They will clean up whatever you have left for them.
 They’ll root up the soil again tilling it with their noses.
 They’ll fertilize it too for the following year.